 As someone who has traveled to every continent since I left Brazil almost a decade ago, I dare to say that Brazil is not even close to being among the worst cases.
 And here I bring up the matter of Russia.

-Because Russia is an extremely unequal country when you observe its regional disparities.
+Because Russia, despite having one of the most affordable educational systems in the world, is an extremely unequal country when you observe its regional disparities.
 Something that has deep roots in the very genesis of the Russian state (more about it later).

 So I decided to compare the income per capita of the richest and poorest regions of different countries in the world (at least those that have public information easily available, so sorry North Korea, you are not part of my little study).

 Criteria for a Regional Approach to Income Inequality in Different Countries, including Russia.

 On these websites, I searched for the sub-unit (meaning state, province, region, voivodeship, oblast, etc) GDP per capita.
 Not PPP, since there are different methodologies for PPP calculation, but nominal GDP per capita.

 Then, using an excel sheet, I calculated the income difference between the richest and poorest sub-unit of each country.

 The results are shown in the table below.

 |Country||Year||Richest State/Unit||GDP Per Capita (US$)||Richest State/Unit||GDP Per Capita (US$)||Difference|

 |Canada||2019||Northwest Territories||$100,871||Nova Scotia||$47,837||111%|